-The transition from man to Dad.
+The transition from MAN to DAD.
 It’s been a powerful experience for me.
-When sitting down to think about this, the feeling that stands out to me most, is emotional.
+When sitting down to think about this, the word that stands out to me most, is emotional.

 For me it’s been a very quick turnaround.
 I went from single life at 25, to meeting my wife with 2 daughters and then adding our son in the space of a year.
 I suppose if you’re doing something you may as well do it properly!
 4 and a half years later I think now is the first time I’ve had chance to actually take it all in and have a minute to think about how much has changed in such a short period of time.